alext8900/alext8900/README.md

 ### Features of this app ...
 - Sign in with apple functionality for first-class security
 - When app first launches we capture emergency contacts during the onboarding process
-- Auto generated emergency message for your emergency contacts when the user believes they are in trouble
+- Auto generated message for your emergency contacts when the user believes they are in trouble
 - Sends emergency message to all contacts at the same time at the click of a button with your current location